SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/index.md

 ---
-section: Checkout Merchant Authenticated Consumer (MAC)
+section: Merchant Authenticated Consumer (MAC)
 title: Introduction
 estimated_read: 3
 hide_from_sidebar: false
 description: |
-  **Checkout MAC** is the Checkout option for merchants with their own consumer authentication.
+  **MAC** is the Checkout option for merchants with their own consumer authentication.
 Visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop) and test this integration for yourself!